MarkPearlCoZa/Blog_General/_posts/2016-10-11-The-Vacuum-Cleaner.md

 ---
 layout: post
-title: The Vacuum Cleaner and your blind spots
+title: The vacuum cleaner and your blind spots
 tags:
 category: General
 ---